Interfaces¶

 - Choose whether to copy environment bindings:

-- Without bindings: Creates a clean copy -- just the interface definition, legs, owners, and metadata
+- Without bindings: A clean copy -- just the interface definition, legs, owners, and metadata

 - With bindings: Also copies environment bindings, but clears environment-specific details (endpoints, authentication, job names) so you can configure them fresh